fundcrunch-tech/fundcrunch/README.md

-# Fundcrunch market data library
+# Fundcrunch library

+* Connect directly to various exchanges and bind they stream into local socket endpoint
+* connect to Fundcrunch.Tech socket and rest endpoints

 ## Instalation